akul-sethi/hex-reversi/submission/README.txt

     gameOver() - Added to check when the game is over rather than relying on an error being thrown.
 View changes:
-    addObserver(InputObserver obs) - This method allows views to attach observers to themselves and make publications when a user interacts with them. alertMessage(String s) - This method allows a controller to request a view to display an error
+    The view can now not be resized, as per feedback we received. addObserver(InputObserver obs) - This method allows views to attach observers to themselves and make publications when a user interacts with them. alertMessage(String s) - This method allows a controller to request a view to display an error